The grammatical rules of this language can be learned in one

 has offices in 80 different countries & organizes social events where

-young people curios about the movement may dance to recordings
+young people curious about the movement may dance to recordings

 by Esperanto artists, enjoy complimentary soft drinks & take home